sodascience/artscraper/CONTRIBUTING.md

 ## Conributing code

-To contribute code to osmenrich, you can follow these three steps:
+To contribute code to artscraper, you can follow these three steps:

 1. Create a branch and make your changes
 2. Push the branch to GitHub and issue a [Pull Request (PR)](https://github.com/sodascience/artscraper/compare)